clj-commons/seesaw/README.md

 Note that these same arguments can be given to the `:listen` property when the widget is constructed.

+`(listen)` returns a function which, when called, will remove all listeners installed by the `(listen)` call.
+There is no "remove-listener" function.

-See `seesaw.events/add-listener` for more details.
+See `seesaw.events/listen` for more details.

 ### Actions
 It's typical in Swing apps to use actions for menus, buttons, etc. An action needs a handler function and some properties.
 Here's an example of creating an action and adding it to a toolbar: